 We had a lively discussion around the challenges of supporting family engagement that is focused on student learning.
 The panelists all shared how PowerMyLearning’s Family Playlists show promise in addressing those challenges by breaking down stereotypes about families in under-resourced communities, and by raising the expectations held by teachers and families of what students are capable of.

 The “special sauce” in Family Playlists that is driving these results is the auto-translated communications between students, teachers, and families (our triangle!) and the step where students are asked to teach their family partner what they are learning in school.
-This learning strategy of teaching others leverages the protégé effect and has a strong evidence-based of improving student mastery and social-emotional learning.
+This “learning by teaching” strategy leverages the protégé effect and has a strong evidence base of improving student mastery and social-emotional learning.